djeglin/Griddl/readme.markdown

 #Griddl
 ##A flexible, responsive grid system
 **Griddl** aims to be a truly flexible responsive grid system.
 Other grids might force you into using a certain number of columns, or laying things out purely in rows, but **Griddl** doesn't do that.
 Its purely a foundation to be built up from.
+Because of this, **Griddl** is only 2kb (compressed CSS output from Compass, included here).
+That's pretty small for all the power and flexibility it gives you!

 **Griddl** was originally built by David Eglin, of Connect Advertising & Marketing, for use on the Jaguar.co.uk website, to fix a number of shortfalls in other frameworks.